BlakeACollins/movieSeatBooking/README.md

 Choose your movie and book a seat!
 Practicing my HTML5.
 CSS3, JavaScript, and local storage.

-Display movie choices and seats in a theater to select from in order to purchase tickets

 # Project Specifications

 * Display UI with movie select, screen, seats, legend & seat info